 What is PBIS?

-Positive Behavior Intervention and Support (PBIS) is a process for creating school environments that are more predictable and effective for achieving academic and social goals.
-For some schools, PBIS will enhance their current systems and practices, for others it will radically change the culture for the better.
+Positive Behavior Intervention and Supports (PBIS) is a process for creating school environments that are more predictable and effective for achieving academic and social goals.
+For some schools, PBIS will enhance their current systems and practices, for others, it will radically change the culture for the better.